fbpx

 Overall, with some planning and consideration, Venice can be an enjoyable destination for families with young kids.

-Image of Grand Canal and Basilica Santa Maria della Salute, Venice, Italy and sunny day
+25 Family-Friendly Things to Do in Venice with Kids: Image of Grand Canal and Basilica Santa Maria della Salute, Venice, Italy and sunny day

 Your family will LOVE Venice, Italy!